-That being said, there are steps you can take at home to soothe rosacea outbreaks and do a damn good job of disguising them.
-Also, if it makes you makes you feel any better, witty, wonderful women such as Amy Schumer, Cameron Diaz, Renée Zellweger and Mariah Carey are all sufferers.
+That being said, there are steps you can take at home to soothe rosacea outbreaks and take down redness.
+Also, if it makes you makes you feel any better, wonderful women such as Amy Schumer, Cameron Diaz, Renée Zellweger and Mariah Carey are all sufferers.
 They’ve got your back, and so have we.

 Put the fire out

 Before you go in with a heavy camouflage, soothe skin from the outset to create a smoother, more uniform base for makeup.
 Dr Anthony Bewley, Consultant Dermatologist at Whipps Cross and Barts Hospitals, London, recommends taking five with a redness reducing treatment to help both skin and mind cool off (incidentally, stress is thought to trigger 79% of flare-ups, which has more of the touch of the ‘vicious circle’ about it).